jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tEczkhfLwqM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<a href="https://www.youtube.com/embed/tEczkhfLwqM" target="_blank" class="button small">Reader</a>

 _In the Industrial Age, Left and Right used to cooperate all the time.
 Not anymore.
 This video excellently shows the growing hatred between them.
 It's about the US Congress but applies in every Western country.
 Notice how the divide started in the 1970s and has grown since.
 That's because neither Left or Right knows what to do in the Internet Age, so they blame each other for the society's growing list of problems.
-Credit: [Business Insider](https://www.youtube.com/channel/UCcyq283he07B7_KUX07mmtA)._
+Credit: [Business Insider](https://www.youtube.com/channel/UCcyq283he07B7_KUX07mmtA)._ [Reader Mode.](https://youtu.be/tEczkhfLwqM)

 The answer to countering hateful ideologies is to upgrade our philosophy to the modern age.